run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 *   __Unattended__ (or "non-interactive") training workloads.Training is characterized by a deep learning run that has a start and a finish.
 With these types of workloads, the data scientist prepares a self-running workload and sends it for execution.
 Training workloads typically utilize large percentages of the GPU.
 During the execution, the Researcher can examine the results.
 A Training session can take anything from a few minutes to a couple of weeks.
 It can be interrupted in the middle and later restored.
 It follows that a good practice for the Researcher is to save checkpoints and allow the code to restore from the last checkpoint.

+* __Inference__ workloads.
+These are production workloads that serve requests.
+The Run:AI scheduler treats these workloads as _Interactive_ workloads.

 ### Projects

 Projects are quota entities that associate a Project name with a __deserved__ GPU quota as well as other preferences.